Dynamic and Protocol Contracts

 SimpleContract

-(template for a simple contract, used for both testing and teaching purposes)RandomnessTest
+(what it says on the tin - a simple contract, used for both testing and teaching purposes)RandomnessTest

-(template for testing random number generation)ERC721Test
+(contract for testing random number generation)ERC721Test

 (derivative contract meant to test the capabilities of the ERC721 template)TestThrowVars